Dupixent CTCLNEW MDL

 AI Litigation Note

-EPA News Release regulatory on Apr 3 for 1,4-Dioxane.
+EPA Superfund regulatory on May 12 for 1,4-Dioxane.
 Regulatory developments can change intake posture and motion practice quickly.

 RegulatoryEPA